kiss-audio/kiss-audio/modules/transformer-1-1/MODULE.md

 ![alt text](protoboard.jpg)

 ### Design Notes
-- T1 - the TY-250P audio transformer from Triad Magnetics is used in this example
+- T1 - the TY-250P audio transformer from Triad Magnetics is used in this example.
+Pin 1 is offset, so wont fit in the standard 0.1 inch board, but its unconnected.
+The simplest solution to mounting is to carefully remove pin 1.
 - SW1 (optional) - this switch connects the ground planes of the input and output circuits.
 If ommitted, the ground planes should be connected.